Bryan Reynolds Preview, Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the most home runs in baseball (220 total, 1.5 per game).
+- Nationals pitchers combine to allow 220 total home runs at a rate of 1.5 per game (most in the league).

-- Corbin goes for his 10th win when he makes the start for the Nationals, his 29th of the season.
-He is 9-13 with a 5.29 ERA and 111 strikeouts in 158 1/3 innings pitched.
+- Adon (2-1) takes the mound for the Nationals in his seventh start of the season.
+He has a 5.56 ERA in 34 2/3 innings pitched, with 29 strikeouts.

-- His most recent time out came on Tuesday against the New York Mets, when the lefty threw four innings, surrendering eight earned runs while allowing seven hits.
+- The righty's most recent time out was on Wednesday against the New York Mets, when he went five innings, surrendering two earned runs while allowing six hits.

+- The 25-year-old has an ERA of 5.56, with 7.7 strikeouts per nine innings, in eight games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.